mmu-webdesign/Level4-web-term-1/HTML/html01/04-nesting.md

 Some of the more seasoned coders (like Derren) will remember the self closing version of this element from XHTML.

-`<hr />` - we don't need to do this anymore in html5.
+`<hr />` - we don't need to do this anymore in HTML5.

 We will shortly be introducing the image element, `<img>` which is also self closing and one element you will be using frequently.

 <!-- div class="exercise" -->
 ## Exercise 4

-Adding emphasis and importance to your html document.
+Adding emphasis and importance to your HTML document.

 ### Task 1